 - Please note that incomplete applications will not be reviewed.

-*At the discretion of the review committee, one award of up to $5,000 (CAD) may be granted, should need and budget permit.
+*At the discretion of the review committee, one award of up to $5,000 (CAD) may be granted, should a need and budget permit.

 2022